How to Be an Effective Listener

-As a recruiter, having perspective on a candidate is crucial: you’ve got to be able to tell the stories of the people you’re recruiting to sell them to hiring managers—and that requires catching both the details and the big picture of just who this person is.
-On the other end of your job, if a hiring manager is unloading a bunch of detailed specifications for new hires, you still have to be able to the most important thing: What is the company’s major need that needs to be met here.
+As a recruiter, having perspective on a candidate is crucial: You’ve got to be able to tell the stories of the people you’re recruiting to sell them to hiring managers — and that requires catching both the details and the big picture of just who this person is.
+On the other end of your job, if a hiring manager is unloading a bunch of detailed specifications for new hires, you still have to be able to distill the most important thing: What is the company’s major need that needs to be met here?

-For recruiters, another important skill is judging how genuine a candidate is—you’d love to know whether this person truly wants the job or not, and how bad they want it.
-To improve your judgement skills, Kolovou has some questions you can ask yourself during and after the conversation.
+For recruiters, another important skill is judging how genuine a candidate is — you’d love to know whether this person truly wants the job or not, and how bad they want it.
+To improve your judgement skills, Tatiana has some questions you can ask yourself during and after the conversation.
 They are:

 3. Set yourself up for success by practicing in intervals — and at the right times

-Don’t go into an important listening session after a greasy hamburger lunch, Kolovou advised.
+Don’t go into an important listening session after a greasy hamburger lunch, Tatiana advises.
 On the contrary, you want to know what times of the day you listen best, so set up your meeting or phone call then.
-You’ll also want to practice high-impact listening only a few times a day, like an athlete in training, Kolovou says.
+You’ll also want to practice high-impact listening only a few times a day, like an athlete in training, Tatiana says.

-The message here seems to be that listening is hard stuff, and you want to build up that muscle.
-Your goal is to be a high-impact listener two to four times per day, at moments and meetings that really matter–and, like an athlete, you’ll have to build up to that level.
+The message here is that listening is hard stuff, and you want to build up that muscle.
+Your goal is to be a high-impact listener two to four times per day, at moments and meetings that really matter — and, like an athlete, you’ll have to build up to that level.